Seasonal Film Corporation

 Seasonal Film Corporation (思遠影業公司) was an independent film company from Hong Kong, originally founded by the ex-assistant Shaw Brothers movie director Ng See-yuen in 1974.
 One of their first films was Call Me Dragon in 1974, starring Bruce Liang, Kurata Yasuaki and Mang Hoi.
-Seasonal Film Corporation was one of the well known independent filming company in Hong Kong and who was also responsible with likes of martial arts stars such as Jackie Chan, Hwang Jang-lee, Jean-Claude Van Damme, Yuen Woo Ping, Bruce Liang, Alan Chui Chung-San and Corey Yuen.
+Seasonal Film Corporation was one of the well known independent filming company in Hong Kong and who was also responsible with likes of martial arts stars such as Jackie Chan, Hwang Jang-lee, Jean-Claude Van Damme, Yuen Woo Ping, Bruce Liang, Alan Chui Chung-San and Corey Yuen, John Liu, Don Wong Tao, Conan Lee, Hiroyuki Sanada.

 Beginning

 Ng See-yuen originally started the company in Hong Kong in 1974, starting off with a few of the Bruce Liang movie titles with the likes of Call me Dragon, Bruce Lee, D-Day at Macao (Little Superman) and European and HK co-production Kidnap in Rome.
 Soon, their popularity started to rise when they released the movie Secret Rivals in 1976 and its following sequel Secret Rivals 2 in 1977, marking the most successful films through the late 70s.

-Other films produced by the company through Ng (during 1974 to early 1978) include Hong Kong crime film Anti-Corruption (1975), and comedy film What Price? - Stardom (1977).
+Other films produced by the company through Ng (during 1974 to early 1978) include Hong Kong crime film Anti-Corruption (1975), and comedy film What Price? – Stardom (1977).
 Despite these early films from Seasonal did not gain much attention as their later films, the production quality still gained positive reaction and slowly making a Seasonal Films one of the household company in Hong Kong film industry.